Hector-Xavier/SAFETRANS/README.md

 **Rscript SAFETRANS_visibility_module.R** - Do not change: points to the script performing the analysis.

 **channels** - Designates the channel or channels of the data scan files that will be used for analysis.
-At present, zenith scans should be made using only a single channel.
+At present, elevation scans should be made using only a single channel.

 _Format examples:_
 > 1